By: Susan Dugdale | Last modified: 04-14-2021

 Your opening and ending hold the middle in place.

 If you'd like more information about speech structure and the writing process, read my "how to write a speech" page.

 You'll find detailed instructions as well as a quick "see-at-a-glance" overview of the process for those of you just needing a refresher.

 Do read my page on how to rehearse.

 Rehearsing makes a huge difference.
 Try it and see for yourself.
 You'll find out if your speech is too long, too short, not funny enough, phrased awkwardly ...

-If it's your birthday and you're delivering a speech to welcome and thank everyone for coming to celebrate it with you, apply the relevant free birthday speech tips to yourself.
+If it's your birthday and you're delivering a speech to welcome and thank everyone for coming to celebrate it with you, apply these suggestions to yourself.
 And, yes, you can toast yourself!